mjo22/cryojax/CONTRIBUTING.md

 ## What contributions fit into `cryojax`?

 `cryojax` does not try to be a one-stop shop for cryo-EM analysis.
 The current scope of the package is outlined in the README.md.
-However, we would like to know what you would find helpful for your research, so please feel free to get in touch on the [Issue
+However, we would like to know what you would find helpful for your research, so if you have a contribution in mind please feel free to get in touch on the [Issue
 Tracker](https://github.com/mjo22/cryojax/issues) and ask.

 ## Getting started